pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

     Reading note boxes is useful.
 ```

-If a note or warning box is used in multiple articles, place it in the `include` directory.
+If you use a note or warning box in multiple articles, place it in the `include` directory.
-If it is used in only one article, you do not have to do that.
+If you use it in only one article, you do not have to do that.
 In that case, include the warning in the article.

 To include a reusable text block, use the following formatting: